-We also evaluated various methods on a publicly available monkey's electrocorticography (ECoG) data set \citep{shimoda2012decoding}.
-The corresponding tensor covariate is a preprocessed ECoG signal \citep{shimoda2012decoding}, organized as a third order tensor of dimensions $64\times 10\times 10$ (channel $\times$ frequency $\times$ time), and the response variable is the movement distance of a monkey's left shoulder marker along a particular direction.
-The data preprocessing procedure is similar to \citet{shimoda2012decoding} which tracks 15-minute experiments.
-Corresponding details are given in \supp{Section \ref{app:preprocess} of the supplementary material}.
-Following \citet{hou2015online}, we chose $10000$ observations of the whole data set starting from the second minute of the experiments.
-The data set was then randomly split into three different subsets, i.e., a training set, a validation set, and a test set, of size $4000$, $1000$, and $5000$ respectively.
+We also evaluated the proposed and alternative methods on the publicly available monkey electrocorticography (ECoG) dataset \citep{shimoda2012decoding}.
+The corresponding tensor covariate is a preprocessed ECoG signal \citep{shimoda2012decoding}, organized as a third-order tensor of dimensions $64\times 10\times 10$ (channel $\times$ frequency $\times$ time).
+The response variable is the movement distance of a monkey's left shoulder marker in a particular direction.
+The data preprocessing procedure is similar to that of \citet{shimoda2012decoding} and \citet{hou2015online}.
+Following \citet{hou2015online}, we chose $10000$ observations from the whole dataset starting from the second minute of the experiments.
+The corresponding details are given in Section~H of the SM.
+The dataset was then randomly split into three different subsets, i.e., a training set, a validation set, and a test set of sizes $4000$, $1000$, and $5000$, respectively.